aredn/documentation/arednNetworkDesign/channel_planning.rst

    If there are two towers or cell coverage areas within range of each other, configure the nodes with different channels to avoid poor performance.

 Based on the purpose for your network, try to create reliable paths to the locations where data is needed.
 Use channel separation and DtD linking of collocated nodes to avoid RF channel contention.
-The 3.4 GHz and 5.8 GHz bands provide the most unshared channels for use in AREDN |trade| networks.

 * If you need broad local coverage for a high profile area you can install sector antennas on a tower site: for example, three panels with 120 degree beam width each.
 DtD link the sectors at the tower site, and use different channels for each sector to avoid channel contention.